kexiZeroing/kexiZeroing.github.io/src/blog/start-new-mac.md

 ## Setting up development environment
 1. The first step is getting around the firewall.
 You may download [clashX](https://github.com/yichengchen/clashX/releases) and acquire subscription links from ss.

-    > Tell command-line programs to use a proxy server.
-It affects many CLI tools and libraries.
     ```sh
+    # Tell command-line programs to use a proxy server.
     export http_proxy=http://127.0.0.1:7890
     export https_proxy=http://127.0.0.1:7890